A novel statistical approach to analyze image classification: Classification with convolutional neural networks

+This indicates that one can discriminate between the two classes under the separation condition $\|r_1 f_1 \circ A_1-r_0 f_0\circ A_0\|_2 \geq c/d,$ where $c$ has to be chosen large enough, such that the $O(1/d)$ term does not cause overlap between the signals from the two classes in the previous display.
+However, since the rate $1/\sqrt{d}$ already covers most practical application scenarios, and the goal is to analyze the performance of commonly used CNN architectures with as few filters as possible, we will not comment further on this direction.

-A consequence of the approximation bound is that under the separation condition in Theorem \ref{th2}, the label can be retrieved from the image.
+A consequence of the approximation result is that, under the conditions of Theorem~\ref{th2-gen}, the label can be retrieved from the image.

-\begin{lemma} Work under the conditions of Theorem \ref{th2} with $\beta\geq d,$ $D^2>(2\kappa\Xi^4+2)/d$ and $\kappa$ as in Theorem \ref{th2}.
-If $(\bX,k)$ is generated in the same way as the data in \eqref{eq.class_data_mod}, then, $k$ can be written as a deterministic function evaluated at $\bX$ and we have
+\begin{lemma} Let Assumptions \ref{ass-1}, \ref{ass1}-(i), \ref{ass-cover} hold.
+If the separation quantity $D$ in \eqref{eq.D_part-cnn} satisfies $D\geq\sqrt{\kappa/d^{\alpha}}$, where $\kappa$ is a constant depending only on the constants $C_L$ and $C_{\mathcal{A}}$, then, for any $(\bX,k)$ generated from the same distribution as the data in \eqref{eq.class_data_mod}, its label $k$ can be written as a deterministic function evaluated at $\bX$ and we have